 It sat there looking around for maybe 10 minutes.
 A few other birders came by and we chatted with them.
 The ani took off upstream, landing briefly a few times, then perched on a branch on our side of the creek about 40 yards from where I’d first seen it.
 It acted a lot more alert here, calling, flicking its tail, and grabbing at something with its bill.
 After maybe three minutes, it took off again and disappeared below the bank we were standing on.

-Nate and I headed to Rocky Mountain Arsenal National Wildlife Refuge, just a couple miles away.
+We headed to Rocky Mountain Arsenal National Wildlife Refuge, just a couple miles away.
 We walked a loop trail around a pond and saw very little.
-Nate did manage to spot a couple Wilson’s Warblers, and we saw a Snowy Egret in the distance, but that was about it.
+We did manage to spot a couple Wilson’s Warblers, and we saw a Snowy Egret in the distance, but that was about it.
 I wanted to drive the loop road through the refuge and past the buffaloes, but the road was closed because the local prairie dog population has plague.
 The whole refuge felt dead and depressing.